diaaldin/Wasslni-Plus/FIREBASE_SETUP.md

 # Firebase Integration Quick Start Guide

-This guide will help you quickly set up Firebase for the Turoudi app.
+This guide will help you quickly set up Firebase for the Wasslni Plus app.

 ## 🚀 Step-by-Step Firebase Setup